 - It is used to treat or prevent bacterial infections.

 - It is used to treat pimples (acne).

-- If your child may become pregnant or father a child.
+- If you are trying to get pregnant or father a child.

-- If your child is pregnant or may be pregnant.
+- If you are pregnant or may be pregnant.
 Some forms of this drug are not for use during pregnancy.

 - Have blood work checked as you have been told by the doctor.
 Talk with the doctor.

 - This drug may affect certain lab tests.
 Tell all of your health care providers and lab workers that you take this drug.

 - Do not use longer than you have been told.
 A second infection may happen.

 - This drug may make you sunburn more easily.
 Use care if you will be in the sun.
 Tell your doctor if you sunburn easily while taking this drug.

 - Severe skin reactions may happen with this drug.
 These include Stevens-Johnson syndrome (SJS), toxic epidermal necrolysis (TEN), and other serious reactions.
 Sometimes, body organs may also be affected.
 These reactions can be deadly.
 Get medical help right away if you have signs like red, swollen, blistered, or peeling skin; red or irritated eyes; sores in your mouth, throat, nose, eyes, genitals, or any areas of skin; fever; chills; body aches; shortness of breath; or swollen glands.